MOVEMENT

 â—¦ Further access to exercise and cycling facilities to use outside of scheduled classes.

 • Referral and Discharge: Individuals can self-refer or be referred by GP practices in Gravesend.
-After four months, each person is ‘discharged’ with an ongoing plan, and a follow-up consultation is scheduled after 10 weeks to monitor progress.
+After four months, each person is ‘discharged’ with an ongoing plan, and a follow-up consultation is scheduled to monitor progress.

 • Evaluation: Success is measured through data collection, including the number of participants, as well as key metrics like blood pressure, weight, body measurements, and ‘mood’/wellbeing over the programme period.